ibqn/codeforces/readme.md

 python3 app.py
 ```

-If threre is no `makefile` present a simple `C++` application i.e. for example `app.cpp` file can be compiled with `make` command by running
+If there is no `makefile` present a simple `C++` application i.e. for example `app.cpp` file can be compiled with `make` command by running

 ```make
 make app
 ```

-If you preffer to comlile by hand, than the folloing like can be used
+If you prefer to compile by hand, than the following like can be used

 ```shell
 g++ app.cpp -o app -std=c++17 -Wall -Wextra -pedantic -g